awsdocs/aws-cloudtrail-user-guide/doc_source/logging-data-events-with-cloudtrail.md

 1. Choose a log selector template\.
 CloudTrail includes predefined templates that log all data events for the resource type\.
 To build a custom log selector template, choose **Custom**\.
 **Note**
-Choosing a predefined template for S3 buckets enables data event logging for all buckets currently in your AWS account and any buckets you create after you finish creating the trail\.
+Choosing a predefined template for S3 buckets enables data event logging for all buckets currently in your AWS account and any buckets you create after you finish creating the trail or event data store\.
 It also enables logging of data event activity performed by any user or role in your AWS account, even if that activity is performed on a bucket that belongs to another AWS account\.
-If the trail applies only to one Region, choosing a predefined template that logs all S3 buckets enables data event logging for all buckets in the same Region as your trail and any buckets you create later in that Region\.
+If the trail or event data store applies only to one Region, choosing a predefined template that logs all S3 buckets enables data event logging for all buckets in the same Region as your trail or event data store and any buckets you create later in that Region\.
 It will not log data events for Amazon S3 buckets in other Regions in your AWS account\.
-If you are creating a trail for all Regions, choosing a predefined template for Lambda functions enables data event logging for all functions currently in your AWS account, and any Lambda functions you might create in any Region after you finish creating the trail\.
-If you are creating a trail for a single Region \(done by using the AWS CLI\), this selection enables data event logging for all functions currently in that Region in your AWS account, and any Lambda functions you might create in that Region after you finish creating the trail\.
+If you are creating a trail or event data store for all Regions, choosing a predefined template for Lambda functions enables data event logging for all functions currently in your AWS account, and any Lambda functions you might create in any Region after you finish creating the trail or event data store\.
+If you are creating a trail or event data store for a single Region \(for trails, this only can be done by using the AWS CLI\), this selection enables data event logging for all functions currently in that Region in your AWS account, and any Lambda functions you might create in that Region after you finish creating the trail or event data store\.
 It does not enable data event logging for Lambda functions created in other Regions\.
 Logging data events for all functions also enables logging of data event activity performed by any user or role in your AWS account, even if that activity is performed on a function that belongs to another AWS account\.

 1. If you want to apply a predefined log selector template, and you do not want to add another data event resource type, choose **Save changes**\.
 You do not need to follow the rest of this procedure\.
 To apply a custom log selector template, go on to the next step\.